Australian Car Brands

 Major Australian Car Manufacturers

-It so happened that by 2015, there were only three active carmakers left in Australia: Holden (since 1931 – a division of GM), Ford, and Toyota.
+By 2015, only three active carmakers remained in Australia: Holden (a division of GM since 1931), Ford, and Toyota.
 But they, too, shut down production, ending the 100-year history of the car industry on the continent.
-Now, all cars available on the country’s domestic market are imported from overseas.
+All cars available on the country’s domestic market are imported from overseas.

 Holden